central-network/wat4wasm/README.md

 (global $namefor_data_length/byteLength i32 (i32.const 967))
 ```

-### be aware that "main_file_path.wat" is completely different compilation and independent from others. it's like you are compiling any wat code at anywhere and copying it's content to a data segment.
+**Be aware that "main_file_path.wat" is completely different compilation and independent from others. it's like you are compiling any wat code at anywhere and copying it's content to a data segment.**

 ## name: $self... (import)